i5anoff/SecondaryStructureViewer/README.md

 ## Architecture + Functionality
 This application is built on node.js with the express application framework.
 Visualization is handled by D3.js.
 Upon loading the main URL, a default dataset is visualized using a force directed physics simulation to find an close-to-planar layout for the sequence as described by the DBN.
 This simulation converges deterministically for a given DBN, and further improvements to graph planarity could be made through introduction of a genetic algorithm.

-Users can tinker with the node locations and add their own connections.
+Users can tinker with the node locations and add their own connections, and edit the sequence + DBN to view their own data.
 Users can also choose between different color schemes, fonts, node sizes, and link sizes.
 Colors are constrained to 8 palettes chosen from ColorBrewer which describe 5-level diverging data.
 Each palette provides 2 pairs of colors for each complementary pair of bases (A&T, G&C), and one ambiguous color for the IUPAC 'any base' designation (N).
 6 out of the 8 available color schemes are colorblind safe.

 Furthermore, users can also freeze the currently viewed state to JSON (including chosen colors, fonts, node sizes, and link sizes), and are given a sharing URL to share this unique state.
 This sharing is handled on the backend by LevelDB, which stores the states as a value associated with a UUID key; the UUID becomes the unique URL slug.